openvstorage/ovs-documentation/Architecture/VolumeDriver/config.md

 #### VolumeDriver Config file
 The VolumeDriver gets configured per vPool.
-To change the config file, edit the json located at */opt/openvstorage/config/storagedriver/storagedriver/<vpool>.json*
+To change the config file, edit the json located at */opt/openvstorage/config/storagedriver/storagedriver/vpool_name.json*
 Some of the values can be dynamically changed (dynamic reconfigurable), other values require a restart.
-To make sure the static values get applied execute ** service ovs-volumedriver-<vpool> restart**
+To make sure the static values get applied execute ** service ovs-volumedriver-vpool_name restart**

 > **Note:**
 > Modifying the config files incorrectly might result in data loss.